Find Grad Schools

 Master’s Degrees in Educational Evaluation & Research

 There are 23 schools in the United States where you can get your master's degree in educational evaluation and research.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 25% were students from underrepresented racial-ethnic groups.
-Also, 39.2% of educational evaluation and research graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 27% were from an underrepresented racial-ethnic group.
+Also, 31.5% of educational evaluation and research graduates were international students.

 Education Levels of Educational Evaluation and Research Majors